European Electric Skateboard Regulations 2026

 📊 Comparative table of 23 countries

 Click on a country to see full details.
-Data can change, always check locally.
+Data may change, always check locally.

 ⚠️ Warning: The information presented in this article is the result of our research and does not constitute official data.
-Regulations evolve regularly and may vary depending on cities or regions.
-Always check the local legislation in force before riding in a country.
-Evo-Spirit declines all responsibility in case of infringement.
+Regulations change regularly and may vary by city or region.
+Always check current local legislation before riding in a country.
+Evo-Spirit disclaims all responsibility in case of infringement.

 🇫🇷 France • 🇧🇪 Belgium • 🇩🇰 Denmark • 🇫🇮 Finland • 🇬🇷 Greece • 🇱🇻 Latvia • 🇱🇹 Lithuania • 🇲🇹 Malta • 🇵🇱 Poland • 🇷🇴 Romania • 🇸🇰 Slovakia • 🇸🇮 Slovenia • 🇸🇪 Sweden • 🇨🇿 Czech Republic